wolfgarbe/PruningRadixTrie/README.md

 ### Application:

-The PruningRadixTrie can be used for auto-completion, query completion
+The Pruning Radix Trie can be used for auto-completion and query completion.

 ### Performance